matiasvlevi/lu5-wasm/README.md

 </script>
 ```

+Out of the box, `lu5-wasm` will search for lua or lu5 scripts and execute them.
+For now, it is only possible to have 1 canvas per page.

 <br/>
 <br/>

-## Include lu5-wasm as a library
+## Use `lu5-wasm` as a library

+For more specialized use cases, you may prefer to use `lu5-wasm` in library mode.

-Avoid looking for any lua scripts in the html document, instead, expose an api to call lu5 scripts.
+This mode avoids looking for any lua scripts in the html document, instead, it exposes an api.

 Add the `lib` attribute to the script tag to enable library mode